 You can try it as an interesting exercise.
-Take some of your favourite brands and think, what sort of people do they share characteristics with?
+Take one of your favourite brands and think, what sort of people do they share characteristics with?
+Try it with one or two different brands.
 The next step is to take your own brand and ask the same question – from your viewpoint and from a customer’s.

 It’s quite a superficial view, but one that can be useful in focusing attention on the brand personality rather than products and services.
-For example if employing a law firm, we would expect different characteristics and personality than we’d seek in in interior design consultant.
+For example if employing a law firm, you would expect different characteristics and personality than you’d seek in selecting interior design consultant.

 On a more serious level, people’s brand choices operate in deeper subconscious ways.
-Consumers may choose to purchase products which support their own self-image or sense of identity.
+Consumers may choose to purchase brands which support their own self-image or sense of identity.

 Similarly brands are about trust, and we’ll talk about that in the next section.